unahouExosite/docs/rpc/README.md

   "result": [[1376709527, 64.2]]}]
 ```

-`"id"` identifies the corresponding request call (list order doesn't). `"result"` may or may not be present and has a procedure-specific value.
+`"id"` identifies the corresponding request call (list order doesn't). `"result"`'s presence and value are procedure-specific and are documented below.
 If an individual call fails, `"status"` is set to something besides "ok", and an `"error"` key is included:

 ```javascript
 [{"id": 0,